OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/sql-database/sql-database-connect-query-nodejs.md

       }
    var connection = new Connection(config);

-   // Attempt to connect and execute queries if connection goes through connection.on('connect', function(err)
+   // Attempt tooconnect and execute queries if connection goes through connection.on('connect', function(err)
       {
         if (err)